About Us:

 Asiyla Radwan

 Asiyla is a co-founder of the Oxford Writers' House.
 She studied Fine Art at Oxford University.
-Her work has been exhibited around Oxfordshire and featured in the Jericho Review.
+Her work has been exhibited and featured in the Jericho Review.
 As a visiting artist and organiser, she has given creative workshops on film and practical design at Nine Worlds, Willowbrook Festival and VidUKon.

 Professor Erica McAlpine